2023 NetSuite Integration Guide

 - Importing external data into NetSuite’s dashboard

-- Automating business processes, such as scheduling calls on overdue accounts, automatically re-assigning leads when they’ve gone cold, or sending out marketing emails.
+- Automating business processes, such as scheduling calls on overdue accounts, automatically re-assigning leads when they’ve gone cold or even sending out marketing emails.

-Best for: Businesses who need advanced customizations or integrations with complex third-party programs.
+Businesses that need advanced customizations or integrations with complex third-party programs.

-Prebuilt NetSuite connectors are by far the easiest option.
-These are solutions designed to integrate NetSuite with other platforms as quickly and easily as possible.
-In most cases, a NetSuite connector can be configured in just minutes, rather than weeks.
+.
+These are solutions designed to integrate NetSuite with other platforms, and in most cases, can be configured in just minutes

-When it comes to prebuilt NetSuite connectors, you have a few options: go directly through NetSuite or find a third-party provider.
+When it comes to pre-built NetSuite connectors, you have two main options: go directly through NetSuite or find a third-party provider.

 While SuiteApps make it easy to integrate other platforms (and don’t require costly or time-consuming development work), they aren’t always the best solution.